djlim7/clitl/README.md

 > Notice: This libaray is under development.
+Specific parts can be changed.

 # CLITL
 CLITL is a cross-platform C++ template library.

+## Support
 It works with Windows Command Prompt and Bash.

 ## Install